oskardotglobal/Typst-for-Obsidian/README.md

 - [ ] **Incremental rendering while typing** (requires reworking the compiler with to be stateful)
 - [ ] **Polish PDF viewer, fix text layers**
 - [ ] **Polish editor UI**
+- [ ] Switch to PDFium for rendering (since PDF.js doesn't do font hinting and has crazy pixel rounding artifacts)
 - [ ] Add more keyboard shortcuts, more robust editor features
 - [ ] Better syntax highlighting (full grammar)
 - [ ] Formatter for Typst code